Using the Mako Server

 -elevate - Request elevated privileges

-The commands 1 to 8 above are for installing and managing the server as a Windows service.
-For example, the following command installs the server as a service, enables auto start, and starts the service:
+The first eight commands are for installing and managing the server as a Windows service.
+For example, the following command installs the server as a service, enables auto-start, and starts the service:

 mako -l::myapp.zip -installauto

-On Windows, administrative privileges are required in order to install a service.
-The Mako Server will request elevated permissions if the process or command window from where the service is installed does not run with elevated permissions.
+On Windows, administrative privileges are required to install a service.
+The Mako Server will request elevated permissions if the process or command window from which the service is installed is not already elevated.

 Windows Service Installation Example: